Lake Managua

-Lake Managua (Lago de Managua, [maˈnaɣwa]), also known as Lake Xolotlán (Lago Xolotlán), is a lake in Nicaragua.
+Lake Managua (Lago de Managua, [maˈnaɣwa]), also known as Lake Xolotlán (Lago Xolotlán), is a freshwater lake in Nicaragua.
 At 1,042 km², it is approximately 65 km long and 25 km wide.
-Similarly to the name of Lake Nicaragua, its other name comes from the Nahuatl language, possibly from the Spanish Tlaxcalan and Mexica allies or the Nawat Nicarao that were already there in today Rivas Department.
+Similarly to the name of Lake Nicaragua, its other name comes from the Nahuatl language, possibly from the Spanish Tlaxcaltec and Mexica allies but most likely from the Nicarao tribes that had already settled in the region.
 The city of Managua, the capital of Nicaragua, lies on its southwestern shore.

 Islands

 There are two uninhabited lake islands: